Subscribe To This Site

 What else can be done to stop the effects of carbon emissions?

-Cutting carbon: The other obvious way that this problem can be tackled is for us to find ways in which the amount of carbon released into the atmosphere can be substantially cut.
+The other obvious way that this problem can be tackled is for us to find ways in which the amount of carbon released into the atmosphere can be substantially cut.

-If we could return to a situation where we were only releasing, say 2 tons per person worldwide, it might be realistic to then deal with capturing that amount by planting trees every year.
+If we could return to a situation where we were only releasing, say two tons per person worldwide, it might be realistic to then deal with capturing that amount by planting trees every year.

 Becoming carbon neutral: